pot roast nachos

 8

-While the roast is cooking, you can cut the tortillas.
-They can be fried or baked until crispy.
-To fry, add about 1 inch of vegetable oil to a skillet.
-Cut the tortillas into chips.
-On medium-high, fry about 10 pieces at a time for roughly 2 1/2 minutes, flipping them halfway through.
+While the roast is cooking, cut the tortillas into fourths or sixths.
+Fry or bake until crispy.
+To fry, add about 1 inch of vegetable oil to a skillet and heat over medium-high.
+Fry about 10 pieces at a time for roughly 2 1/2 minutes, flipping them halfway through.

 • Tortilla chips on a paper towel.